AlexDeFoc/gameWatch_c/README.md

 # gameWatch - track your in-game time easily.

+## Main menu options
+1. List
+2. Add
+3. Remove
+4. Start

+Descriptions:
+- List: It lists the entries it finds in watch file.
+- Add: Ask you for a title and adds it to watch file.
+- Remove: Lists entries it finds in watch file and ask you which one to remove.
+- Start: Starts the auto-save feature every 5 minutes.

 ## Storage
 gameWatch stores it's tracked time along side it's title part of the entry.
 The file is called "watch".